Disputes

 Reporting traffic incidents help you and your fellow road users get moving again, sooner.

-Lodge feedback about speed limits and speed signs in NSW
+Speed limits and speed signs in NSW

 The Centre for Road Safety uses feedback submitted by the public, along with crash data and other road safety engineering information, to prioritise the roads that need a speed zone review.